 Step 4.
-Now make sure you have successfully installed Usb drivers and Fastboot on your PC.
-Then connect your device to your PC using Usb cable.
+Now make sure you have successfully installed USB drivers and Fastboot on your PC.
+Then connect your device to your PC using the USB cable.

 Step 5.
 Now type the following command in the Minimal ADB and Fastboot window: